Discover the advantages of shallow frying and learn how to shallow fry your food to crispy golden perfection.

 Differences Between Shallow Frying And Deep Frying

-These are also very similar cooking techniques, with the difference that shallow frying is using less oil and is considered a less intense cooking technique than deep frying.
+These are also very similar cooking techniques, with the difference that shallow frying uses less oil and is considered a less intense cooking technique than deep frying.

 Shallow frying will not entirely cover the food in oil, instead only covering the lower half, which means that food still needs to be flipped halfway through cooking.
 Deep frying will use considerably more oil, as the food should be entirely submerged in hot oil.